 - Sale or Disposal

-Persons with designated authority for machinery or equipment must ensure that the machinery or equipment is used and maintained in line with University requirements.
+Persons with designated authority for machinery or equipment must ensure that the machinery or equipment is used and maintained in line with University requirements and manufactuers instructions.